annelo-msft/gists/lro/readme.md

 ### Polling operation subclients

-In OpenAI, an example is the `RunOperation` type, returned from both protocol and convenience `AssistantClient.CreateRun` methods.
+In OpenAI, an example of a generated polling LRO type derived from SCM `OperationResult` is `RunOperation`.
+Following the third-party client pattern, it is returned from both protocol and convenience `AssistantClient.CreateRun` methods.

 ```csharp
 public class RunOperation : OperationResult